 One of Barcelona's greatest perks is the city's very own beach, just minutes away from the hustle and bustle of the center.

-When I wanted to unwind from a day of sight-seeing, I would often enjoy a swim, followed by a couple of hours lazing on the beach.
+When I wanted to unwind from a day of sightseeing, I often enjoyed a swim, followed by a couple of hours of lazing on the beach.

 Instead, go to the local supermarket and fill up a backpack with whatever tipple you fancy, even if it's just water.

-Though many of the beach bars look enticing, they often charge a premium for their location so are best avoided unless you fancy treating yourself.
+Though many beach bars look enticing, they often charge a premium for their location, so they are best avoided unless you fancy treating yourself.

 Avoid the Tourist Traps

 While there are lots of places worth visiting during your time in Barcelona, there are also a few to avoid if you wish to value your time and money.